 Stories of Hope: ALS

 Dan Desmond caught himself using a hoe as a crutch as he walked his 6-acre property east of San Diego.
-It was one of the little hints he ignored until the day four years ago when he couldn’t finish a hike.
+It was one of the little hints he ignored until one day in 2010 when he couldn’t finish a hike.
 “My legs just weren’t working,” he said.

 He had amyotrophic lateral sclerosis, the doctors told him, Lou Gehrig’s disease.
 He went online to learn more and spent two hours at the ALS Association office in San Diego.
 “I did not like what I was hearing,” he said.
 “I did not like the way things were going.”
 But he found a way to cope.

-He says he knows stem cell research underway today is not likely to help him, “but the research is going to help thousands of people down the road, and I think that’s wonderful.”
+He said he knows stem cell research underway today is not likely to help him, “but the research is going to help thousands of people down the road, and I think that’s wonderful.”